ghkhashayar/docs/docs/widgets.md

         ->myCustomProperty('my value');
 ```

-Also you can define properties as function to modify value before store or have a default value.
+Also, you can define properties as function to modify value before store or have a default value.

 Always UPPERCASE attribute example:
 ```php